pcurrier/KoboToolbox-GoogleApps-Scripts/README.md

 ## Using OAuth2

-Support for OAuth2 is largely done.
-(The remaining issue is that the token POST request made after the redirect returns a 405 rather than an access token.)
-I haven't gotten around to fixing this, but if you feel like playing around with it, you will need to do the following setup:
+Support for OAuth2 is a work in progress.
+(Current issue is that the token POST request made after the redirect returns a 405 rather than an access token.)
+I haven't gotten around to finishing this, but if you feel like playing around with it, you will need to do the following setup:

 1. Edit KOBO_AUTHENTICATION_METHOD in Main.gs, setting it to "oauth2"
 1. In your google script project: